-Speech that refers to or categorizes objects (nouns, adjectives) appears to lend substance to, or even become the things referred to, or rather they seem to become identified with their names, and we promptly forget that the labels are mere abstractions, placeholders in memory for the ongoing flood of available perceptions gleaned from experiences.
+Describing objects (nouns, adjectives) seems to lend substance to, or even become, the things.
+When something is identified by name, we promptly forget that the labels are mere placeholders in memory for the ongoing flood of available observations.

 Mental objects are not facts.
-Properly attended to, no experience — no thing — persists, much less repeats.
-Yet the shorthand trick, the schema or caricature of naming things, has great utility and is in practice necessary for ordinary use and reflection — “It’s a lovely sunrise, isn’t it?” or “We need better-skilled employees.”
-But if we mistake the tool for reality, forgetting the trick, then naming becomes identification bias, lies perpetrated against facts as they are — which is to say, changing.
-Then we cease to pay close attention, which, if it were unconstrained, would allow the “things” in awareness to continue on as events instead of as (impossible) objects.
+Experiences are not facts.
+The self is not a fact.
+No experience — no thing — persists, much less repeats.
+Yet the shorthand trick of naming things has great utility and is in practice necessary for ordinary use and reflection — “It’s a lovely sunrise, isn’t it?” or “We need better-skilled employees.”
+But if we mistake the tool for reality, forgetting the trick, then naming becomes identification, lies perpetrated against facts as they are — which is to say, changing.
+But close attention, if it were not so limited, would allow the “things” in awareness the freedom to continue on – to evolve – as events instead of as facts.

-Freedom from the identification bias that so seamlessly accompanies labeling (making something now “the known”), is hard-won.
+Freedom from the identification bias that so seamlessly accompanies labeling (making something now “the known”), is hard won.
 The already-known, the automatic thought, is the enemy of renewable attention.
-Yet the ability to direct and redirect attention, at will and even without intending to, is the defining behavior of any mind (even if that mind is not self-consciously able to observe its mental behaviors), and the evolved purpose of all this effort is both good and needed — which is to be alert to opportunities and risks at all waking times.
+Yet the ability to direct and redirect attention at will, is the defining behavior of any free mind (even for my dogs, who are not self-consciously studying their own behaviors, or thinking about thinking, or, blessedly, demanding their own identity-fixing pronouns).
+The evolved purpose of all this effort is both good and needed — which is to be alert to opportunities and risks at all waking times.

-Dropping the bias of the known, ceasing identification and objectification, however briefly, allows attention to notice even that the habitual self — the “me” of experience — is merely another object that arises mentally through labeling.
-It employs a schema we call “my self.”
-Yet the assumed persistence of the thing called me stifles the freedom to change and is at the same time the most intimate and sacred of falsehoods.
+Being awake while dropping the assumptions attached to labels, ceasing identification and objectification, however briefly, allows us to notice even that the self — the “me” of experience — is not a thing, but merely another event that transpires, and keeps on doing that, plus some continuity supplied by memories.
+The assumed persistence of the thing called me stifles the freedom to change, and is at the same time the most intimate and sacred of our falsehoods.